rekmus/silgy/README.md

 ## Static Resources
 Static resources are simply any content that you rarely change and keep as ordinary disk files, as opposed to dynamic content that is generated in your code, as a unique response to user request.
 In this regard, Silgy is like any other web server (except it's extremely fast).
 Statics usually include pictures, css, robots.txt etc.

 Static resources are read into memory on startup from **res** directory.
 Static resources you want to serve minified (CSS and JS), are read into memory and minified on startup from **resmin** directory.
+Then, every 60 seconds (provided no traffic, that is select() timeouted) both directories are scanned for changes.

 Static resources are handled automatically, you don't have to add anything in your app.